Keybank National Association OH Sells 454 Shares of Signature Bank (NASDAQ:SBNY)

-Keybank National Association OH lowered its holdings in shares of Signature Bank (NASDAQ:SBNY – Get Rating) by 8.0% in the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 5,206 shares of the bank’s stock after selling 454 shares during the period.
-Keybank National Association OH’s holdings in Signature Bank were worth $1,684,000 at the end of the most recent quarter.
+Keybank National Association OH reduced its position in Signature Bank (NASDAQ:SBNY – Get Rating) by 8.0% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 5,206 shares of the bank’s stock after selling 454 shares during the quarter.
+Keybank National Association OH’s holdings in Signature Bank were worth $1,684,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other hedge funds have also modified their holdings of the business.
-Morgan Stanley boosted its holdings in shares of Signature Bank by 50.4% during the 2nd quarter.
-Morgan Stanley now owns 227,257 shares of the bank’s stock worth $55,826,000 after buying an additional 76,141 shares in the last quarter.
-SG Americas Securities LLC boosted its stake in Signature Bank by 59.3% during the third quarter.
-SG Americas Securities LLC now owns 5,671 shares of the bank’s stock worth $1,544,000 after acquiring an additional 2,112 shares in the last quarter.
-Asset Management One Co.
-Ltd. acquired a new stake in Signature Bank in the third quarter worth $213,000.
-Victory Capital Management Inc. increased its stake in Signature Bank by 192.0% in the third quarter.
-Victory Capital Management Inc. now owns 52,302 shares of the bank’s stock valued at $14,241,000 after purchasing an additional 34,392 shares in the last quarter.
-Finally, Segall Bryant & Hamill LLC increased its stake in Signature Bank by 3.1% in the third quarter.
-Segall Bryant & Hamill LLC now owns 7,055 shares of the bank’s stock valued at $1,917,000 after purchasing an additional 214 shares in the last quarter.
-Institutional investors and hedge funds own 93.77% of the company’s stock.
+A number of other institutional investors have also recently modified their holdings of the stock.
+Northwestern Mutual Wealth Management Co. raised its position in shares of Signature Bank by 103.8% during the fourth quarter.
+Northwestern Mutual Wealth Management Co. now owns 161 shares of the bank’s stock valued at $52,000 after buying an additional 82 shares during the last quarter.
+JTC Employer Solutions Trustee Ltd purchased a new position in shares of Signature Bank in the 3rd quarter worth approximately $53,000.
+Trust Co. of Vermont bought a new position in Signature Bank during the fourth quarter valued at $65,000.
+First Horizon Advisors Inc. grew its holdings in Signature Bank by 180.5% during the 3rd quarter.
+First Horizon Advisors Inc. now owns 1,310 shares of the bank’s stock valued at $69,000 after purchasing an additional 843 shares during the last quarter.
+Finally, O Shaughnessy Asset Management LLC raised its holdings in shares of Signature Bank by 61.3% in the third quarter.
+O Shaughnessy Asset Management LLC now owns 263 shares of the bank’s stock worth $72,000 after buying an additional 100 shares during the period.
+93.77% of the stock is owned by institutional investors.

+The company also recently declared a quarterly dividend, which will be paid on Friday, May 13th.
+Stockholders of record on Friday, April 29th will be issued a dividend of $0.56 per share.
+The ex-dividend date of this dividend is Thursday, April 28th.
+This represents a $2.24 dividend on an annualized basis and a dividend yield of 0.90%.
+Signature Bank’s dividend payout ratio (DPR) is presently 13.11%.

-A number of brokerages recently commented on SBNY.
-Compass Point reaffirmed a “buy” rating on shares of Signature Bank in a research report on Tuesday, January 18th.
-Stephens upped their target price on Signature Bank from $380.00 to $415.00 and gave the stock an “overweight” rating in a research report on Wednesday, January 19th.
-StockNews.com initiated coverage on Signature Bank in a report on Thursday, March 31st.
-They issued a “hold” rating on the stock.
-JPMorgan Chase & Co. boosted their price target on shares of Signature Bank from $440.00 to $460.00 and gave the company an “overweight” rating in a research note on Wednesday, April 20th.
-Finally, Janney Montgomery Scott raised shares of Signature Bank from a “neutral” rating to a “buy” rating in a research note on Wednesday, January 19th.
-One equities research analyst has rated the stock with a hold rating, fourteen have assigned a buy rating and one has issued a strong buy rating to the stock.
-According to data from MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus target price of $373.69.
+SBNY has been the subject of a number of research analyst reports.
+Wells Fargo & Company decreased their target price on Signature Bank from $435.00 to $408.00 and set an “overweight” rating for the company in a research report on Wednesday, April 20th.
+Morgan Stanley lowered their target price on shares of Signature Bank from $508.00 to $428.00 and set an “overweight” rating for the company in a research note on Monday, March 28th.
+Raymond James dropped their price target on Signature Bank from $430.00 to $400.00 and set a “strong-buy” rating on the stock in a research note on Wednesday, April 20th.
+Wedbush cut their target price on Signature Bank from $415.00 to $375.00 and set a “buy” rating on the stock in a research report on Wednesday, April 20th.
+Finally, Compass Point reissued a “buy” rating on shares of Signature Bank in a research report on Tuesday, January 18th.
+One analyst has rated the stock with a hold rating, fourteen have given a buy rating and one has assigned a strong buy rating to the company.
+According to MarketBeat, the company presently has a consensus rating of “Buy” and an average target price of $373.69.

-Signature Bank (NASDAQ:SBNY – Get Rating) last posted its earnings results on Tuesday, April 19th.
-The bank reported $4.63 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $4.31 by $0.32.
-Signature Bank had a net margin of 43.29% and a return on equity of 13.97%.
-During the same quarter in the previous year, the company posted $3.24 EPS.
-As a group, analysts predict that Signature Bank will post 21.45 EPS for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, May 13th.
-Shareholders of record on Friday, April 29th will be given a $0.56 dividend.
-The ex-dividend date is Thursday, April 28th.
-This represents a $2.24 annualized dividend and a yield of 0.90%.
-Signature Bank’s dividend payout ratio is currently 13.11%.

 Signature Bank Profile (Get Rating)